License GuideSOC 21-1013

 Read more

-You'll take a two-part exam.
-The national section tests your core knowledge of marriage and family therapy concepts and practices.
-The state-law section covers regulations specific to your state.
-Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer both portions.
-You'll complete the exam at a testing center, not online.
-Pass rates vary by state, but typically fall between 70% and 80% on first attempts.
-Check your state board's website for the exact passing score you need and exam registration details.
+You'll take a two-part exam to become a licensed marriage and family therapist.
+The first section covers core clinical knowledge through a nationally standardized test.
+The second section focuses on your state's specific laws and regulations.
+Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer both portions.
+You can usually schedule your exam through their online portals.
+Pass rates vary by state, but most candidates pass after one or two attempts.
+Check your state board's website for the exact passing score you need.

 Renewal